 From Olives to Olive Oil

 The best time to collect the olives is as soon as they start to change color, which is at the beginning of fall (October/November here in Spain).
-Yet some producers wait longer, erroneously thinking that the olives will continue to grow and plump up, therefore producing more oil.
+But some producers wait longer, erroneously thinking that the olives will continue to grow and plump up, therefore producing more oil.

-In reality, the longer they wait the more likely it is that the olives will become bruised or tear, therefore causing fermentation and other defects.
+In reality, the longer they wait the more likely it is that the olives will become bruised or tear, causing fermentation and other defects.

 Next, the olives pass through a mill where they come out as a pulp, then they make their way into a sort of blender that slowly churns the pulp.
-To separate the olive oil from the pulp, most companies use a centrifuge system, which does a pretty good job—temperatures during this process never go above 30°C (86°F).

-The old fashioned “cold-pressed” systems are few and far between nowadays, as they aren’t nearly as efficient.
+The old-fashioned “cold-pressed” systems are few and far between nowadays, as they aren’t nearly as efficient.
 Cold-pressed is most likely a marketing gimmick if you see it on a bottle (though not always).

 Olive Oil's Enemies